jnozzi/cocoadev.com/markdown/QuestionMarkInCircleGlyph.md

 ----

 That glyph is for the Help key.
-General/NSEvent.h defines it as U+F746, which is in Unicode's Private Use Area. -- General/DustinVoss
+NSEvent.h defines it as U+F746, which is in Unicode's Private Use Area. -- DustinVoss

 ----